 Now that the list of workarounds is growing, thanks to our readers, I moved Outlook 2000 to its own page at Outlook 2000 on Vista & Win7.

 Like Outlook 2000, IMO mode will not work because of the missing wab.dll.
 I haven't tested it with Corporate mode yet, but I recommend using Vista's Mail and Calendar programs instead – Outlook 98 is just too insecure.

 If you are unfamiliar with the difference between IMO and Corporate modes, see Choosing an Outlook 98 or Outlook 2000 Mode.

-Not yet tested.
-Because of the lack of features, buggyness and slowness, it's highly recommended you either upgrade or use Vista's Mail and Calendar instead.
+Not tested.
+Because of the lack of features, buggyness and slowness, it's highly recommended that anyone still using Office 97 either upgrade or use the built-in Mail and Calendar apps instead.

 Last reviewed on November 15, 2013.